hestiaAI/hestialabs-experiences/config/README.md

     */
   "hashtags": ["dataprivacy", "hestialabs"],
   /**
-    * The maximum size in MB authorized for sending the form.
-    * @type Number
-    */
-  "formSizeLimitMegaBytes": 30,
-  /**
     * A link to a filedrop service.
 In case the size limit is exceeded,
     * the user is invited to download the ZIP and use this link.
     * @type String
     */
   "filedrop": "https://example.com/filedrop",
-  /**
-    * The public key used to encrypt the zip containing the consent log and results.
-    * @type String
-    */
-  "publicKey": "29500a8814ffbfbb3fda7e9854ab8319e349dd50c1fe018ac342300d52f47626",
   /**
     * The content of the consent form.
 A default form can be defined, but it can be overriden for a specific experience.
     * We can also hide this section for a specific experience by setting it to null.